TelegramMessenger/Telegram-iOS/README.md

 - [Changelog](http://www.hockeyapp.net/help/sdk/ios/4.1.2/docs/docs/Changelog.html)

+**NOTE** If your are using the binary integration of our SDK, make sure that the `HockeySDKResources.bundle` inside the `HockeySDK.embeddedframework`-folder has been added to your application.

 ### Feedback and iOS 10
 **4.1.1 of the HockeySDK removes the Feedback feature from the default version of the SDK.**
 The reason for this is that iOS 10 requires developers to add a usage string to their Info.plist in case they include the photos framework in their app.
 If this string is missing, the app will be rejected when submitting the app to the app store.
 As HockeyApp's Feedback feature includes a dependency to the photos framework.
 This means that if you include HockeyApp into your app, adding the usage string would be a requirement even for developers who don't use the Feedback feature.
 If you don't use Feedback in your app, simply upgrade HockeySDK to version 4.1.1 or newer.
 If you are using Feedback, please have a look at the [Feedback section](#feedback).

-We **strongly** suggest upgrading to version 4.1.2 of the SDK.
+We **strongly** suggest upgrading to version 4.1.1 or a later version of the SDK.
 Not specifying the usage description string and using previous versions of the HockeySDK-iOS will cause the app to crash at runtime as soon as the user taps the "attach image"-button or in case you have enabled `BITFeedbackObservationModeOnScreenshot`.

 If you are using an older version of the SDK, you must add a `NSPhotoLibraryUsageDescription` to your `Info.plist` to avoid a AppStore rejection during upload of your app (please have a look at the [Feedback section](#feedback)).